 Baskin is a tiny village located in the state of Louisiana.
 With a population of 207 people and just one neighborhood, Baskin is the 322nd largest community in Louisiana.

-Baskin is a blue-collar town, with 35.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Baskin, you'll notice that it is more blue-collar than most other communities in America.
+35.62% of Baskin’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Baskin is a village of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Baskin who work in sales jobs (19.18%), healthcare suport services (17.81%), and office and administrative support (12.33%).

 Baskin’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Baskin is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Baskin doesn't have a public transportation system that people use for their commute.

 Baskin ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.42% of people over 25 have a college degree.